 (d) To report on the proposals for appointment of other directors in order for them to be appointed by co-option or for their appointment to be submitted to the decision of the General Meeting, as well as proposals for the re-election or removal of said directors by the General Meeting.
-In particular, the Nominating and Compensations Commission at its meeting held on March 4, 2019, proposed the ratification of Mr. Patrick Martin as proprietary director, as well as the re-election of Mr. José María Loizaga Viguri as Other External Director, and the re-election as proprietary directors of Mr. Patrick Blethon, Mr. Alberto Zardoya Arana, Eurosyns, SA (and the maintenance of Mr. Pedro Sainz de Baranda as his natural person representative) and Otis Elevator Company (and Mrs. Nora Lafreniere as his natural person representative).

-At the meeting of the NCC held on July 26, 2019, a report on the proposal for the appointment of Ms. Stacy Petrosky and D. Mark Eubanks as new directors and Ms. Stacy Petrosky as a new member of the Audit Committee.
+In particular, at its meeting of February 27, 2020, the Nominating and Compensation Commission issued a favourable report on the appointment of Mr Toby Smith as the personal representative of the director Otis Elevator Company.
+At its meeting of May 8, 2020, it

+- proposed the re-election of Mr Bernardo Calleja Fernández as an executive director, - proposed the ratification of Ms Stacy Petrosky as a proprietary director, - informed on the appointment of Mr Markus Eubanks as the personal representative of the proprietary director Otis Elevator Company - informed on the appointment of Mr Alberto Zardoya Arana as the personal representative of the proprietary director Euro-Syns, S.A. - informed on the appointment of Ms Stacy Petrosky as a member of the Nominating and Compensation Commission.

-In addition, at the meeting of the NCC held on October 11, 2019, a report on the nomination proposal by Euro-Syns, S.A. was issued. (as proprietary advisor) of Mr. Eduardo Montes Pérez as his natural person representative.
+Furthermore, at the Nominating and Compensation Commission meeting held on October 14, 2020, a report was issued on the proposal of Otis Elevator Company (as a proprietary director) to appoint Mr Toby Smith as its personal representative.

-- (e) To report on proposals for filling the internal positions on the Board of Directors.
-Specifically, at its meeting dated March 4, 2019, he reported on the proposal for the appointment of Mr. Bernardo Calleja as Chairman of the Board of Directors, and Mr. José Miguel Andrés Torrecillas as Coordinating Director. - (f) To propose the members of each committee to the Board of Directors.
-In particular, the Appointments and Remuneration Committee at its meeting held on March 4, 2019, proposed the following appointments, ratifications and / or remissions of the members of the Audit Committee and the Appointments and Remuneration Committee: (i) Da.
-Eva Castillo as a new member and chairman of the Audit Committee; (ii) Mr. José Miguel Andrés Torrecillas as Vice Chairman of the Audit Committee; (iii) Mr. José Miguel Andrés Torrecillas as Chairman of the Appointments and Remuneration Committee; and (iv) Ms. Eva Castillo as a member of the Appointments and Remuneration Committee. - (g) To report to the Board of Directors on the appointments and removals of members of senior management and propose and report to the Board of Directors on the basic conditions of their contracts. - (h) To examine or organize, in the manner seen fit, the succession of the Chairman and the CEO and, if applicable, make proposals to the Board so that said succession takes place in an orderly and well-planned manner.
-In particular, on 4 March the Nominating and Compensations Commission issued a report about the appointment of the President and Lead Director. - (i) To ensure that, when filling new vacancies or appointing new directors, the selection processes are not marred by any implicit bias that could imply any kind of discrimination and to report to the Board on gender diversity issues.
+To report on proposals for filling the internal positions on the Board of Directors.
+Specifically, at its meeting of July 28, 2020, the Commission reported favourably on the proposal to re-elect Mr José Miguel Andrés Torrecillas as the Lead Director and Mr Bernardo Calleja Fernández as Chief Executive Officer.

+- (e) To propose the members of each committee to the Board of Directors.
+In particular, at its meeting of May 8, 2020, the Nominating and Compensation Commission informed on the appointment of Ms Stacy Petrosky as a new member of the Nominating and Compensation Commission. - (f) To report to the Board of Directors on the appointments and removals of members of senior management and propose and report to the Board of Directors on the basic conditions of their contracts. - (g) To examine or organize, in the manner seen fit, the succession of the Chairman and the CEO and, if applicable, make proposals to the Board so that said succession takes place in an orderly and well-planned manner.

-(j) To propose to the Board of Directors the compensation policy for directors and general managers or persons who perform senior management duties and report directly to the Board, executive commissions or the CEO, as well as the individual compensation and other conditions of the contracts of executive directors, ensuring that they are respected.
+- (h) To ensure that, when filling new vacancies or appointing new directors, the selection processes are not marred by any implicit bias that could imply any kind of discrimination and to report to the Board on gender diversity issues. - (i) To propose to the Board of Directors the compensation policy for directors and general managers or persons who perform senior management duties and report directly to the Board, executive commissions or the CEO, as well as the individual compensation and other conditions of the contracts of executive directors, ensuring that they are respected.
 This policy will be reviewed periodically, including the systems of compensation with shares and the application thereof.
+In particular, the Nominating and Compensation Commission approved to propose to the Board of Directors the modification of the contract signed between the Company and the CEO.